 - any 3000-level BC psychology seminar

 - (9, 10) Additional Psychology Lectures or Seminars: one, two, or three courses (worth at least three credits each) should be taken to bring the total number of Psychology courses to 10.

-- (1) One course from a cognate discipline (anthropology, computer science, economics, linguistics, philosophy, and sociology)
+- (1) One course from a cognate discipline (anthropology, computer science, economics, linguistics, philosophy, sociology, and STEM)

 - (2, 3) Two courses in the same outside science (preferably in the same sequence), each with a laboratory section (chosen from astronomy, biology, chemistry, environmental science, or physics)

 - All PSYC courses applied to the major must be taken for a letter grade; and students must receive a C- or better.
 The three required courses outside of Psychology can be graded Pass/D/Fail, as long as a student receives a Pass.

 - A student cannot receive credit for two courses that are considered to be equivalent.
 Refer to our Overlapping Courses list.

 - Only two semesters of the following courses may count towards the major: BC3465/66 Toddler Center Seminar, BC3591/92 Senior Research Seminar (senior thesis), BC3599, 3601-3608 Individual Projects.

 - Students with AP or IB credit are exempt from BC1001, but they must still complete 10 courses in Psychology by taking an additional lecture or seminar course.